 - This is the perfect Johnny Cash song to listen to while visiting the Female Stranger's grave at night, with a growler of Black IPA and two glasses.

 Post Script: L.I.N.K.S. is a recurring feature here at PhilosFX.
-You can find and enjoy previous editions of L.I.N.K.S. (hyperlinks that Lure, Intrigue, Nurture, or Kindle) by using the search term, L.I.N.K.S.
+You can find and enjoy previous editions of L.I.N.K.S. (hyperlinks that Lure, Intrigue, Nurture, Kindle, or Stimulate) by using the search term, L.I.N.K.S.
 Enjoy them all!